 (6) In the case of the initial electricity ombudsman scheme, this section has effect subject to Schedule 3 clause 4.

+[Section 92 amended: No. 10 of 2024 s.
+18.]

 93. Requirements for scheme or amendment to be approved

 The Authority may approve a scheme, or an amendment to an approved scheme, only if it is satisfied that the scheme, or the scheme as amended, meets —